blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/n8n-part2.md

 > [!TIP]
 > Never let an AI node directly trigger a destructive action (like blocking an IP or isolating a host) without a human in the loop.
 Prompt injection through attacker-controlled fields is a real risk.

-> [!NOTE]
-> A cloud AI provider sees whatever data you send it.
-Do not send real customer data, credentials, or sensitive PII to a third-party model without checking your data-handling policy first.

 For **Part 1**, click [here](./n8n-part1.md)